sunfounder/ultimate-sensor-kit/docs/source/faq/burn_firmware.rst

-Re-brun the Firmware with R3
+Re-burn the Firmware with R3
 ---------------------------------------

 **1. Build the circuit**